 Honoring a True Kentucky Leader

-“Like Thomas Clark, we recognize that Kentuckians continually add to their history, with each day a new page,” KHS Executive Director Kent Whitworth said.
+“Like Thomas Clark, we recognize that Kentuckians continually add to their history, with each day a new page,” then-KHS Executive Director Kent Whitworth said.
 “Therefore, the Kentucky Historical Society will forge ahead in its mission to educate and engage the public through that history in order to meet the challenges of our future.”